-- (1) Developing an understanding of environmental justice laws and principles, including, but not limited to, the importance of community engagement and transparency in environmental enforcement efforts, - (2) Gaining familiarity with techniques for identifying disadvantaged, lowincome, or overburdened communities, and strategies for targeting enforcement resources, projects or plans to their benefit, and/or - (3) Developing tools and strategies for incorporating community engagement and increased transparency, where appropriate, into enforcement efforts, - (C) Identify tThe project's enforcement and/or training target audience, - (CD) Identify tThe environmental statutes/acts addressed by the project-, - (DE) Provide aA concise introduction that states-description of the nature of the organization, including how long the organization has been in existence, whether the applicant is a non-profit organization or community-based organization, and documentation to support the organizations its non-profit status. - (E) Identify how long the organization has been in existence. - (F) A description of Describe how the organization has been successful in the past, including on similar projects, and how those past successes will allow it to better implement the proposed project, - (G) Describe the environmental justice component of the program required by Section 10016(b)(3), or the reason(s) such a component is not included in the project. - (H) Proposedrovide project completion plans/time frames, and the expected results-, - (IH) Provide a conclusion discussing how the applicant will evaluate and measure the success of the project, including the anticipated benefits and challenges in implementing the project.
-Metrics for evaluating the success of the project, - (JI) Provide Proposed budget figures/projections to support the work-plan narrative-,
+- (DF) Provide aA concise introduction that states description of the nature of the organization, including whether the applicant is a private nonprofit and, if so, documentation to support the organizations its non-profit-status. - (E) Identify how long the organization has been in existence. - (FG) A description of Describe how the organization has been successful in the past, including on similar projects, and how those past successes will allow it to better implement the proposed project. - (G) Describe the environmental justice component of the program required by Section 10016(b)(3), or the reason(s) such a component is not included in the project. - (H) ProvideEstimated project completion plans/time frames, and the expected results.
+Applications for circuit prosecutor grants need not identify specific cases for prosecution, but shall set forth the expected results of the proposed project, to the extent feasible, - (I) Provide a conclusion discussing how the applicant will evaluate and measure the success of the project, including the anticipated benefits and challenges in implementing the project.
+Metrics for evaluating the success of the project. - (J) Provide Proposed budget figures/projections to support the work-plan narrative. - (K) Provide a succinct explanation of how the project may serve as a model in other settings. - (L) Provide aAn appendix with the resumes of key personnel who will be significantly involved in the project, including the project lead-, and - (ML) Provide ILetter(s) of commitment, if your proposed project includes the significant involvement of other organizations, an estimate of any monetary contributions to the proposed project of these other organizations, and the amounts of other grants sought for or awarded to the project; - (5) For proposed training courses, an explanation of how the course will comply with Penal Code sections 14306 or 14307.
+For circuit prosecutor projects, an explanation of how the project will further the purposes set forth in, and be consistent with, Penal Code section 14309, including, but not limited to, the requirement, if applicable, that participating district attorney offices shall provide matching funds or in-kind contributions equivalent to, but not less than, 20 percent of the expense of the deputized environmental circuit prosecutor.
+Where the Commission is seeking additional funding for training, the Commission must show that the training is mandated or there are substantial changes in the law that require the Commission to revise its environmental law courses;

-- (KJ) Provide aA succinct explanation of how the project may serve as a model in other settings. - (LK)-Provide aAn appendix with the resumes of key personnel who will be significantly involved in the project, including the project lead-, and - (ML) Provide ILetter(s) of commitment, if your proposed project includes the significant-involvement of other organizations, an estimate of any monetary contributions to the proposed project of these other organizations, and the amounts of other grants sought for or awarded to the project; - (5) For proposed training courses, an explanation of how the course will comply with Penal Code sections 14306 or 14307; For circuit prosecutor projects, an explanation of how the project will further the purposes set forth in, and be consistent with, Penal Code section 14309; - (6) A certification that the applicant and all organizations anticipated to be involved in the project are in compliance with all federal, State, and local laws; and - (7) Any other information requested by the Secretary to evaluate the application.
+- (6) A certification stating that the applicant and all organizations anticipated to be involved in the project are in compliance with all applicable federal, state, and local laws as of the application date; and - (7) Any other information requested by the Secretary to evaluate the application.

 Authority: Penal Code section 14300, 14301, 14306, 14307, 14308, 14309, 14314, 14315.
-Reference: Penal Code sections 14300.